Key factors that impact the cost of your Fargo to Portland movetoggle

 • Weather: August, July and June are the most pleasant months in Portland, while January and February are the least comfortable months.

 • State licensing: Although a local license is not required in Maine, make sure the moving company youโ€™ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if youโ€™re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

 Where to live in Portland